apache/incubator-retired-gearpump-site/docs/0.3/how_to_write_a_streaming_application.md

 ## Define Processor(Task) class and Partitioner class

-An application is a Directed Acyclic Graph (DAG) of processors (Please refer to [DAG API](https://github.com/intel-hadoop/gearpump/wiki/DAG-API)) .
+An application is a Directed Acyclic Graph (DAG) of processors.
 In the wordcount example, We will firstly define two processors `Split` and `Sum`, and then weave them together.

 ### Split processor